 Leadership is a hallmark of the Ervin Scholars Program, and prospective Ervin Scholars demonstrate leadership or substantive commitments in at least one extra-curricular activity during their high school careers.

 At WashU, Ervin Scholars demonstrate a continued commitment to leadership.
-They take prominent roles in such organizations as the Washington University Board of Trustees, Student Union, various cultural and civic groups, honoraries and entrepreneurial ventures.
+They take prominent roles in such organizations as the WashU Board of Trustees, Student Union, various cultural and civic groups, honoraries and entrepreneurial ventures.
 They are active in fraternities, sororities and career related associations.
 Many Ervin Scholars have been involved in varsity, club and intramural athletics, music and dance groupsband campus publications.
 Ervin Scholars actively participate in nearly every student group on campus and regularly create their own groups.

 Community service